mangupli/mangupli/README.md

-### Hi there! :sparkles:
+### Hi there!
+I'm Lisa, Full-stack Developer based in Melbourne :sparkles:

-- 🌱 Writing mostly in Javascript and frameworks
-- :sparkles: I'd love to make programming more enjoyable and accessible for people regardless of fears, stereotypes, or other obstacles they may face
+- 🌱 Open to work on a new project!
+- 👩🏻‍💻 4+ years full-stack experience (Typescript, React, Next, Node, Redux Toolkit, SQL, Docker, HTML5, CSS, PHP)
+- 👾 Passionate about EdTech
-- :hugs: I see any interface as a meeting point of a programmed machine and a human.
-That's why I'm excited to make these communication spots more user-friendly, beautiful and efficient
+- 🫶 I see any interface as a meeting point of a programmed machine and a human: \
--  :nerd_face:I'm interesed to understand complex and difficult things and explain them to others.
-Let's work it out together!
+           I want to make these communication spots more user-friendly, beautiful and efficient

 <!--<table style="border: none">
   <tr>